msolve - Man Page

 -C Use sparse-FGLM-col algorithm

-blocks, each block using degree reverse lexicographical monomial order.
-ELIM has to be a number between 1 and #variables-1.
-The basis the first block eliminated is then computed.
+lexicographical monomial order.
+ELIM has to be a number between 1 and #variables-1, and gives the number of eliminated variables.
+The basis with the first block of ELIM variables eliminated is then computed.

 -m MPR Maximal number of pairs used per matrix.

--p PRE Precision of the real root isolation.
+-p, --precision PRE Precision (in bits) on the output of real root isolation.

 -q Q Uses signature-based algorithms.